reneehlozek/AxiECAMB/README.md

 If the matter power spectra or transfer function is needed for z>0, one needs to be careful regarding whether z is before or after the switch point to fluid approximation, given that they are defined differently before and after the switch.
 The code will display a warning sign if a z>0 is requested that is before the switch.

-The non-linear mode of the code is not extensively tested and is disabled for this release.
+The non-linear mode of the code is inherited from axionCAMB and not extensively tested.
+Turning on the non-linear mode will trigger a warning message.

 accurateBB in params.ini should be assigned as T if accurate BB polarization power spectra are needed.